 Peer review is an essential part of the university press mission of advancing and disseminating scholarship.
 It is the process through which university press editors commission formal evaluations from respected experts on the contribution to scholarship, teaching, and public debate of a work being considered for publication.
 These formal evaluations provide constructive feedback that enables an author to strengthen a work in progress, adding value and meaning to the work that is ultimately published.

-We do not reveal the names of our peer reviewers to anyone other than members of our faculty editorial board.
+We do not reveal the names of our peer reviewers to anyone other than members of our faculty editorial board and series editors (when applicable).
 We require, in turn, that peer reviewers respect the confidentiality of the evaluation process by not discussing manuscripts they are consulted about with others.
 Though strong peer reviews are necessary for moving forward with a project, they form only one part of a broad range of factors, including considerations of fit and budget, that together lead to a publishing decision.

 MANUSCRIPTS ACCEPTED FOR PUBLICATION

 Once the work is accepted, a contract is drawn up between the author and the press.
 The final form of your manuscript is important.
 Manuscripts accepted for publication must be prepared electronically.
-Please consult our Manuscript Preparation and Submission Guidelines and Illustrations and Rights Guidelines.
+Please consult our Final Manuscript Preparation and Submission Guidelines, Rights and Permissions Guidelines, and Art Preparation Guidelines.
 (For more information on copyright and permissions obligations, the Association of University Presses (AUP) has prepared this permissions FAQ.
-You are also welcome to use our sample permission requests for cover art, interior illustrations, and textual material) We ask that authors follow the stylistic guidelines appropriate to their discipline in The Chicago Manual of Style, 16th edition.
+You are also welcome to use our sample permission requests for cover art, interior illustrations, and textual material) We ask that authors follow the stylistic guidelines appropriate to their discipline in The Chicago Manual of Style, 17th edition.

 After the press receives the manuscript, it is copy-edited for substance and style, designed, typeset, printed, and bound.
 The author is given the opportunity to review the copyedited manuscript and later receives page proofs, which allow the author to check for typographical errors and to prepare the index.
 Because of the high cost of making changes in proof, only corrections of typographical errors are accepted in proof.
 While the book is being produced, its publication plan (print run, price, and publication date) is developed, promotional copy is written, and a sales campaign is planned.